co119/Standards/platforms/hosting/hosting-migration-2021.md

 1. [Open](#how-to-open-the-hosts-file) & [edit](#how-to-format-the-hosts-file) your computer's `hosts` file
 1. [Confirm](#how-to-test-the-hosts-file-changes) the `hosts` file changes are in place and working
 1. Test the website's functionality and appearance
-2. Once tested, mark the 'Testing Results' column in the <a href="https://docs.google.com/spreadsheets/d/1duk6oSMVem-U9xJtb4PUWXWMlXjUDCvqOOCsyT7j-ZU/edit#gid=2028465986" target="_blank">Migration Tracking spreadsheet</a> with the proper response
+1. Once tested, mark the 'Testing Results' column in the <a href="https://docs.google.com/spreadsheets/d/1duk6oSMVem-U9xJtb4PUWXWMlXjUDCvqOOCsyT7j-ZU/edit#gid=2028465986" target="_blank">Migration Tracking spreadsheet</a> with the proper response
-3. If there are issues with a specific site, please describe the issues within the 'Testing Notes' column in the <a href="https://docs.google.com/spreadsheets/d/1duk6oSMVem-U9xJtb4PUWXWMlXjUDCvqOOCsyT7j-ZU/edit#gid=2028465986" target="_blank">Migration Tracking spreadsheet</a>
+1. If there are issues found during testing, describe the issues within the 'Testing Notes' column in the <a href="https://docs.google.com/spreadsheets/d/1duk6oSMVem-U9xJtb4PUWXWMlXjUDCvqOOCsyT7j-ZU/edit#gid=2028465986" target="_blank">Migration Tracking spreadsheet</a>
-4. If there are issues
-5. [Remove](#how-to-remove-the-hosts-file-changes) the `hosts` file changes
+1. [Remove](#how-to-remove-the-hosts-file-changes) the `hosts` file changes

 ---